Overview

 Treatment if there are many skin lesions

-If the Kaposi sarcoma causes many skin lesions, other treatments might be needed, such as:
+If Kaposi sarcoma causes many skin lesions, other treatments might be needed, such as:

 - Radiation therapy.
 Radiation therapy uses powerful energy beams to kill cancer cells.
 This is a treatment option if there are many skin lesions, but not enough to need chemotherapy.